opossum-tool/OpossumUI/README.md

 # <a id="user_quick_start_guide"></a> User's Quick Start Guide

-## Input and output files
+## Input files

 To work with OpossumUI, an input file can be opened to visualize and edit license compliance data of a project.
-When opening an input file for the first time, an accompanying output file with the naming convention "[INPUT NAME]\_attributions.json" is created in the same directory as the input file.

-If you open a `.opossum` file for the first time, it will be automatically updated.
+Input files typically have the file ending `.opossum`, while opening the deprecated file format that has the file ending `.json` is still supported.
+In this case the app will inform the user that the deprecated file format is automatically converted to the new file format.

 ## Generating input files